Déron Payne

 Déron Payne (born 25 September 2002) is a professional footballer who plays as a right-back for club Volendam.
-Born in the Netherlands, he represents the Trinidad and Tobago national team.
+Born in the Netherlands, he plays for the Trinidad and Tobago national team.

 Career

 On 18 May 2022, Payne signed a three-year contract with Volendam and was initially assigned to their Under-21 squad.

 He made his Eredivisie debut for Volendam on 6 November 2022 in a game against Feyenoord.

 Personal life

 Payne was born in the Netherlands to a Trinidadian father and Dutch mother.
-He was called up to the Trinidad and Tobago natioanl team for a set of 2026 FIFA World Cup qualification – CONCACAF third round matches in October 2025.
+He was called up to the Trinidad and Tobago national team for a set of 2026 FIFA World Cup qualification – CONCACAF third round matches in October 2025.

 Payne is the younger brother of the footballer Desevio Payne.